bitovi/github-actions-deploy-eks-helm/README.md

 ```
 * See the [official AWS Guide](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/set-up-a-helm-v3-chart-repository-in-amazon-s3.html) on how to set this up.

-## Example 7 - Using a different role in action vs the role the cluster was built with
+## Example 7 - Use a different role in the Action than the role the cluster was built with

 **action.yaml**
 ```yaml